 Building and Property Maintenance

-The Department of Public Services is responsible for all facets of building and grounds maintenance for City Hall and Nine Mile Public Services Building.
+The Department of Public Works is responsible for all facets of building and grounds maintenance for City Hall and Nine Mile Public Services Building.
 This would include mowing grass, planting and maintaining landscaping, maintaining public parking lots, small remodeling projects, custodial services, and maintenance of mechanical, plumbing, and electrical systems.
 Additionally, they provide oversight for the maintenance of the Governor Warner Mansion.
-Public Services crews also assist the City Clerk’s Office with the set-up of election equipment at the six voting precincts.
+DPW crews also assist the City Clerk’s Office with the set-up of election equipment at the six voting precincts.

 Downtown Parking Lots

-The public Downtown parking lots are maintained by Public Services personnel.
+The public Downtown parking lots are maintained by DPW personnel.
 This primarily involves plowing snow, salting, and snow removal during the winter months, surface maintenance such as repairing pot holes, maintaining storm water systems, pavement markings, and signage.
-While the Public Works Department is responsible for the work, the DDA provides the funding for this maintenance.
+While the DPW is responsible for the work, the DDA provides the funding for this maintenance.

 Coordinate Street Lights

 The City contracts with DTE Energy for its municipal street lighting.
-The Department of Public Services is responsible for administration of this contract.
-If you notice that a street light is not functioning, please contact the Department of Pubic Services at 248-473-7250 or contact DTE Energy directly on their website.
+The Department of Public Works is responsible for administration of this contract.
+If you notice that a street light is not functioning, please contact the DPW at 248-473-7250 or contact DTE Energy directly on their website.